diffblue/gitlab/doc/user/group/manage.md

 you must rename the group too.
 Both names and paths must be unique.

-Changing a group's path is equal to transfer a group to a new namespace.
+Changing a group's path is equivalent to transfer a group to a new namespace so all hard-coded references to the original project URL will need to be changed to the new group's path, including include statements, Docker image references in CI files and variables that specify a project or namespace.

 To retain ownership of the original namespace and protect the URL redirects, create a new group and transfer projects to it instead.